ebabkin/test-cursor/CONTRIBUTING.md

 ## Development Requirements

+### How to change the codebase
+1. When making changes:
+   - Review `db/schema.sql` to understand existing data structures
+   - Avoid unnecessary changes to the database schema unless the prompt explicitly asks for it; OR if you need to change the DB - you should confirmed that with the reviewer
+   - Ensure existing tests and documentation are updated
+   - Add tests and documentation for new features
+   - Verify that documentation reflects the current API behavior
+   - Refer to all sections below

 ### API Testing and Documentation
 1. All API calls must be covered with one or more tests
 2. All API calls must be documented using OpenAPI specification
-3. When making changes:
-   - Ensure existing tests and documentation are updated
-   - Add tests and documentation for new features
-   - Verify that documentation reflects the current API behavior

 ### Quality Assurance
 4. Before submitting changes: